History History

 Stalin, divide and conquer

-With Stalin, new border lines were created, favouring Turkish-speaking countries in general and Uzbekistan in particular, to the detriment of Tajiks, who spoke Iran.
-The Tajiks effectively lost Bukhara and Samarkand, and a third of their population was attached to Uzbekistan, while the Uzbeks accounted for a quarter of the population of Tajikistan.
-Uzbekistan was initially formed by the union of the two republics of Bukhara and Khiva, to which the autonomous republic of Karakalpakia was added in 1936.
-Stalin, a former Commissioner for Nationalities, knew how to subdue these new states: elimination of local elites, especially religious ones, forced sedentarization and imposition of Russian as the official language.
-The problematic division of the territories systematically imposed Moscow as an arbiter.
+Under Stalin, new border lines were drawn, favoring Turkic-speaking countries and Uzbekistan at the expense of the Iranian-speaking Tajiks.
+The Tajiks lost Bukhara and Samarkand.
+A third of their population became part of Uzbekistan, while Uzbeks accounted for a quarter of Tajikistan's population.
+Initially, Uzbekistan was formed by uniting the two republics of Bukhara and Khiva, to which the autonomous republic of Karakalpakia was added in 1936.
+Stalin, a former Commissioner for Nationalities, knew how to subjugate these new states: he eliminated local elites, especially religious ones, forcibly settled them and imposed Russian as the official language.
+The problematic division of territories systematically imposed Moscow as arbiter.

 1953-1979